 Light Wood Floors

-According to Elle Decor, interior styling is taking a turn toward open and airy spaces.
+Interior styling is taking a turn toward open and airy spaces.
 Light-colored wood floors set the foundation for such a space.
 We have many options to suit this trend, including Washed Butternut RKP8108, pictured above.
 This spring, we're introducing new designs across four product ranges, many of which tap into this trend - stay tuned!

 A classic flooring choice, the eye-catching patterns of parquet introduce character to your interior.
-Parquet allows for a wealth of beautiful designs, from traditional herringbone to contemporary interpretations in brick, block or chevron patterns.
+Our Art Select Parquet allows for a wealth of beautiful designs, from traditional herringbone to contemporary interpretations in brick, block or chevron patterns.
 To achieve this look in a large open plan space, laying full-sized planks in a herringbone pattern will make a real statement in your room and bring out the character of the wood grain and knots.